 What's in your food?

 Food additives are defined by the food industry as “any of a number of chemicals and other products incorporated into processed foods, including flavorings, preservatives, and dyes”.
 The Food and Drug Administration claims that food additives are a necessary means for food production.
-But what role do food additives play and how can we identify them?
+How can you identify food additives and are they healthy?

-Below is a chart of common food additives and where they may be located:
+Below is a chart of common food additives and foods in which they are often found:

 So are food additives safe?
 The FDA spends time and various resources to determine the safety and impact of additives.
 While food additive use is researched and regulated, many have still been linked to health problems.
-Although it may be difficult to completely eliminate food additives from your diet, decreasing your intake of highly processed foods can only be beneficial in the long run.
+Although it may be difficult to completely eliminate food additives from your diet, decreasing your intake of highly processed foods can improve your health.

 Below is a list of additives that, although cleared by the FDA, are considered potentially harmful.